bilal-bhatti/bilal-bhatti.github.com/content/posts/github-package-registry.md

 ---

 # Code and Docker images in one place

+GitHub launched a package registry service, so let's give it a go.
+I'll use the [echo](https://github.com/bilal-bhatti/echo.git) server to go through the steps below.

+Refer to [Go in Docker]({{< ref "posts/go-in-docker.md" >}} ) for creating a docker image.

 Sign up for GitHub Package Registry [HERE](https://github.com/features/package-registry).
 Then create an authentication token and use it as your password for the Docker login command